The goal is the same as the standard version. The strategy, however, is a bit different

 |

-Remains the case where the edge to place is trapped in Layer 2 .
+Special case: the edge to place is trapped in Layer 2.

 The same move that inserts an edge can also free a trapped one.